MultiCare™ Grapefruit Extract (Naringenin 20%, Water-Dispersible)

 - Drug-interaction caution: Grapefruit-derived flavonoids can interact with drug-metabolism pathways.
 Consumers using prescription medicines, especially narrow-therapeutic-index drugs, should seek professional medical advice before use.

-- Use positioning: Position as antioxidant, citrus-flavanone and bioavailability-enhanced dietary support.
+- Best use: Position as antioxidant, citrus-flavanone and bioavailability-enhanced dietary support.
 Do not present as treatment or prevention of disease.

 - very pale cream to pale yellow water-dispersible powder